Coworking Spaces Post COVID

 When it comes to opening up a post-COVID coworking space, finding the balance is a challenge.
 Strict regulations such as wearing masks for the entire working day can make a space less attractive for potential members.
 However, some people may feel safer in an environment that has clear policies and procedures.

-Social distancing measures add another issue as this can reduce the potential capacity of a coworking space.
+Social distancing measures add another issue as this can reduce the potential capacity of a coworking virtual office space as well as a traditional coworking space.
 We will be making things as simple as possible for our members when we open, so please keep an eye on our social media channels to see the procedures we will be implementing.
 At the end of the day, we want our members to feel as safe and as comfortable as possible.
-If you would like to know more about the shared office spaces that we still have available, please contact us today.
+If you would like to know more about the shared office spaces in Grimsby that we still have available, please contact us today.